raqmejtru/mitonuclear-sd/README.md

-# Mitonuclear sex determination in freshwater mussels
+# Mitonuclear sex determination/development in *Potamilus streckersoni*

-This project investigates the role of mitochondrial DNA in the sex determination of freshwater mussels with doubly uniparental mitochondrial inheritance.
+This project investigates the role of mitochondrial DNA in the sex determination/development of *Potamilus streckersoni*, a freshwater mussel with doubly uniparental mitochondrial inheritance.

 ## Analyses
 This repository hosts scripts for the following analyses: